iml130/mlir-emitc/README.md

 After converting to EmitC dialect, C++ code can be emitted using `emitc-translate --mlir-to-cpp`.
 For a restricted set of operations C code can be emitted using `emitc-translate --mlir-to-c`.
+Furthermore, `emitc-translate` has specific support for the option `--forward-declare-variables`.